quereste/implicit-deepfake/README.md

 1. Download dataset from link: https://drive.google.com/drive/folders/1ZSUoqH1sv3ln-BuWznnDqSx0-Erg5TZU?usp=sharing

 This dataset consists of CelebA picture of Ms. Céline Dion (file: famous.jpg) and a directory with train, validation and test pictures of a base face avatar.
-With every subdirectory there is associated .json file, containing camera positions, from which specific photos were taken.
+With every subdirectory there is associated a .json file, containing camera positions, from which specific photos were taken.
 We hereby stress, that the face avatar we use in this example comes from this link: https://sketchfab.com/3d-models/tina-head-530fab5eb2aa44f699052624794aeaa9.
 We are thankful for this piece of work.

 2. Convert every photo from the dataset to a 2D deepfake